EleniAmorgos/MLOps_SentimentAnalysis/README.md

 MLOps Sentiment Analysis
 ==============================

 This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
-It's not perfect so feel free to make some modifications on it.

 Project Organization
 ------------